freem/asm6f/readme.txt

 freem's To-Do List
 --------------------------------------------------------------
 * add .undef? (could react badly on other passes)
-* Allow -d option to set the symbols to whatever value instead of 1?
+* Allow -d option to set the symbols to a specific value instead of 1?
 * Ignore defines from command line when using -n
 * add absolute addressing via "a:" (ca65 syntax), if loopy doesn't do it first
  * This could get awkward (e.g. if you have a short label named "a"), so possibly